 2. Material Strength and Integrity

-The integrity of a box’s materials (metals as well as coatings) are maintained when structural adhesives are used in place of welding or mechanical fasteners.
+The integrity of a box’s materials (metals as well as coatings) is maintained when structural adhesives are used in place of welding or mechanical fasteners.
 Spot welding weakens metals, which means the part can’t be reused if a mistake is made during assembly.
 Structural adhesives, on the other hand, can be cleaned off of the part (before curing) and, since the integrity of the materials has been maintained, the part can be reused.

 3. Manufacturing Efficiency and Cost